 The Vietnam National Shipping Lines (Vinalines) and the Ministry of Transport (MOT) hope the plan to reduce the state’s ownership ratio in the big shipping firm to 36 percent will help restructure the business.
+A plan to equitize Vinalines, described as “very daring”, has been submitted, under which the State will hold 36 percent of chartered capital only after selling seaports and equitizing subsidiaries.

 Thirty six percent of chartered capital is the lowest ever suggested state ownership ratio in a large corporation like Vinalines.